Guillaume-prog/Guillaume-prog/README.md

 - Wanna see the projects I do for school ?
 Check out 🧑‍🏫 [Guillaume's Upssitech Days](https://github.com/gui-upssitech)
 - I'm really invested in web development !
 Comme look at the websites I make in 🌐 [Guillaume's Web World](https://github.com/gui-websites)
-- I'm working on a big project at the moment for my school, come have a look at [SuperEDT](https://github.com/UPSSI-DEV)
-- I joined a Robotics club !
-Check out our work at [Stand'UPS Robotics](https://github.com/Stand-UPS-Robotique)
 - For anything else you can lurk around here and see the random stuff I come up with.